 However, there are other aspects you should consider when trying to prove the restaurant’s liability in causing your food poisoning illness.

 The first thing you should do is establish a record of when you dined at the restaurant and when you started to experience symptoms.
 Generally, the symptoms of food poisoning hit within 6 to 24 hours of consuming the contaminated food.

 However, it would help if you also kept in mind any additional meals you might have consumed between eating at the restaurant and when symptoms began to present.

 Having a record of your meals is essential because anything else you might have eaten within the 6-to-24-hour timeline after eating at the restaurant might be the source of the food poisoning.

-However, if your timeline only allows for food from the restaurant to have been the culprit, it is safe to reinforce that evidence.
+So, if your timeline only allows for food from the restaurant to have been the culprit, it is safe to reinforce that evidence.

 To that end, you should keep specific and detailed notes of your experiences resulting from food poisoning.
-The more details you can provide about symptoms, pain, and other unpleasantness associated with your food poisoning, the better.
+The more details you can provide about symptoms, pain, and other unpleasantness associated with your restaurant food poisoning, the better.

 When presenting your case to the defendant’s attorney and adjuster, the details can illustrate the suffering you went through and show the adjuster or jury the level of compensation you deserve for such suffering.